Prioritization / Relevance

 Motivation to use VPs is low when students think they are not their target group.
-This may happen when VPs in the curriculum were developed in a context different to that of the students’ – e.g. as presented in external commercial products purchased by the university or in cases by authors from abroad in international projects [Fors09].
+This may happen when VPs in the curriculum were developed in a context different to that of the students’ – e.g. as presented in external commercial products purchased by the university or in cases by authors from abroad in international projects [Fors 2009].
 Some of the recommended diagnostic and treatment methods may be different and the cultural background feels foreign.
-The language of the virtual patients may be a barrier as well.
+The language of the VPs may be a barrier as well.
 Fors et al. has observed the use of VPs in a group of Romanian students who declared good or very good English skills.
 The same cases were randomly assigned to students either in English or Romanian language.
-Despite good declared English skills, students selected more diagnostic tests, made better decisions and spent more time on learning when the cases were available in their mother tongue [Fors09].
+Despite good declared English skills, students selected more diagnostic tests, made better decisions and spent more time on learning when the cases were available in their native language [Fors 2009].

 The solution to the foreign context problem could be the language and cultural adaptation of VPs when implementing them in the curriculum.
 Some of the systems allow the content of the VPs to be translated in the native language of the student, which is worth the effort even if students (declare to) have good English skills.
 Medical tradition and cultural differences can be clarified and commented to the students by local specialists in expert comments connected with the cases.
-The relevance to know cultural differences can be explained to the students by the growing mobility of patients and medical doctors nowadays [Fors09].
-The iCoViP project has developed a workflow to handle the adaptation process and applied it in the development process of the 200 VPs initially designed in English to the local context and language of the 5 participating countries.
+Improving intercultural understanding is important due to the growing mobility of patients and medical doctors and international VPs provide the opportunity to broaden students’ views and experience [Fors 2009, Radon 2011].
+The iCoViP project has developed a workflow to handle the adaptation process and applied it in the development process of the 200 VPs initially designed in English to the local context and languages of the 5 participating countries.